kmaida/rota-slackbot/README.md

 ## Tips

-Rota does _not_ handle message scheduling messages or _automated_ rotation assignments.
+Rota does **not** handle _message scheduling_ or _automate_ rotation assignments.
 But don't worry — since `@rota` is a bot and not slash commands, it plays well with others!
 Here are some ways you can use the `@rota` bot in conjunction with other Slack features / third party apps.

 ### Rotation Reminders